Strong-lensing cosmography using third-generation gravitational-wave detectors: Cosmography using strongly lensed gravitational waves

 is the comoving number density of lenses with velocity dispersion $\sigma$ at redshift $\zl$.
 Here, $p_\sigma(\sigma, \zl)$ is the probability density of the dispersion velocity of the lenses at a redshift $\zl$ and $n_c(\zl)$ is the comoving number density of lenses at $\zl$.
 In equation~(\ref{eq:diff_cvol}), $E(\zl, \vOmega) = \sqrt{\Omega_M[(1+\zl)^3-1]+1}$ assuming a flat $\Lambda$CDM cosmology.

 In order to compute the distribution of lenses at a given redshift, we need to use some models of structure formation.

 where the first term denotes the comoving number density of dark matter halos with mass $M$ at redshift $\zl$ predicted by the cosmological model with parameters $\vOmega$.
 We consider several models of the halo mass function (HMF) calibrated to cosmological simulations.
 The second term is a Jacobian to convert the distribution of the halo mass to that of the dispersion velocity.
-To compute the Jacobian, we assume halos with spherical boundaries that contain an average density of $\rho$.
+To compute the Jacobian, we assume that the halos are spherically symmetric and virialised, with uniform density $\rho$ and radius $R$.
 Thus,

 We also need to use some minimum and maximum cutoff for $\sigma$ to compute the total optical depth defined in equation~(\ref{eq:opt_depth}).
 The natural choices are $\sigma_\mathrm{min} = \sigma(M_\mathrm{min})$ and $\sigma_\mathrm{max} = \sigma(M_\mathrm{max})$.
-We assume $M_{\mathrm{min}}=10^8\;M_{\odot}$ and $M_{\mathrm{max}}=10^{14}\;M_{\odot}$, since this the mass range of validity of most of the HMF models that we use.
+We assume $M_{\mathrm{min}}=10^8\;M_{\odot}$ and $M_{\mathrm{max}}\simeq10^{15}\;M_{\odot}$, since this the mass range of validity of most of the HMF models that we use.

-It is now easy to see from equation~(\ref{eq:diff_cvol}), why the cosmological parameters affect the lensing optical depth and hence the number of detected lensed events.
+It is now easy to see from equation~(\ref{eq:diff_opt_depth}) why the cosmological parameters affect the lensing optical depth and hence the number of detected lensed events.
 The first term describes a purely geometrical effect of how the comoving volume at a given redshift varies with a change in cosmological parameters.
 The second term describes the change in the distribution of lenses due to changes in the structure formation.
 Third shows how the fractional area covered by lenses at a given redshift varies due to the geometric effect.